mosip/id-authentication/design/pre-registration/pre-registration-batch-job.md

 3. ConsumedStatusTasklet calls ConsumedStatusUtil which first get auth token from AuthTokenUtil.
 4. Then it will take all preIds from reg_appointment table with appointment date between date before current date and last date on which expiredStatus job ran.
 And update the status to Expired in applicant_demographic.
 7. After completion availabilityUtil tasklet will update status in table, on success it will update COMPLETED in batch_job_execution table.
-5. If found error, it will ipdate FAILED status with exit code (which will be custom error code and message).
+5. If found error, it will update FAILED status with exit code (which will be custom error code and message).

 **Sequence Diagram**